 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
-During the six months ended June 30, 2011, we increased our allowance for doubtful accounts \$120,000 to \$681,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent to an increase in the proportion of our receivables due from customers with greater credit risk.
+During the nine months ended September 30, 2011, we increased our allowance for doubtful accounts \$230,000 to \$791,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent, to an increase in the proportion of our receivables due from customers with greater credit risk.
+We wrote off approximately \$163,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of approximately \$628,000.
 A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
-During the six months ended June 30, 2010, we increased our allowance for doubtful accounts \$15,000 to \$410,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent to an increase in the proportion of our receivables due from customers with greater credit risk.
-A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
+During the nine months ended September 30, 2010, we increased our allowance for doubtful accounts \$65,000 to approximately \$460,000, principally due to an increase in accounts receivable as a result of increased sales and to the fact that a larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.